krepecka/become-super-saiyan-god-of-frontend/README.md

 #### Tools

 - [ ] Package your node.js app into executable https://github.com/vercel/pkg
+- [ ] Introduce new users to your website https://introjs.com/

 https://web.dev/learn/ - should fill in a lot of gaps.